j0nt392/chord_recognition_model/README.md

 ![Skärmbild 2024-01-11 144736](https://github.com/j0nt392/chord_recognition_model/assets/25915810/5985f603-00a9-4410-9f0a-f6c838fdcec9)

 # Training the model
-This model does not come with a dataset, it requires you to download your own guitar-chords to train on.
+This model does not come with a dataset, it requires you to use your own.
+The recommended audiosamples you need:
-But here is steps on how to use Utils.py to extract the required pitch_sums needed to train the model.
+- One strum
+- No longer than 1-3 seconds

 ## Feature extraction/Creating a dataset
 Create a folder in the project directory with the following structure (change the name of the subfolders if you'd like to train the model